Sunday, March 20, 2022

 The corridor clings to the Mannelli Tower because that family was able to refuse entry... but could not stop it from marring their home.

-Finally, it ends at the Pitti Palace, near a cavernous grotto (seen below).
+Finally, the passageway ends at the Pitti Palace, near a cavernous grotto (seen below).
 The palace is located in the Oltrarno Neighborhood of the city's District #1.

 The palace has an illustrious history, but the Medici made it famous when they used it as a home to signify their increased power.
 As the Medici Bank grew in prominence, it gained powerful clients.
 It managed the ill-gotten funds of popes and the King of France.
 When a member of the Medici family became Pope Clement VII (leader of all Christendom), he anointed Alessandro de' Medici as the Duke of Florence in 1532.
 Florence was instantly transformed from a republic to a duchy.